 The curved arrow resets the white balance adjustments for the Primary Variant and optional all selected images.

 Like with Copy And Apply you can only save both Kelvin and Tint in a Capture One Preset.
-A Preset let you to store a specific setting for one tool.
+A Preset lets you store a specific setting for one tool.
 In case you have controlled lighting conditions, only adjust for that light source once and use it very often.

 Another option is that you use Presets as your primary way of adjusting the White Balance.
 That is what I prefer most.
 You need a wide range of Presets to cover a broad area of different light conditions.

-That is exactly what I created and what you find in the Webshop, with both a smaller free set or larger one to buy.
+That is exactly what I created and what you find in the Webshop, with both a smaller set for free or a larger set for a fee.

 One big advantage of Presets is that you can correct a selection of images at once, without copying.